Skip to content

 *Though I ran 20 miles three times last year, at that point 20 was both the physical and psychological threshold.
 Not anymore!

-2 Thoughts to “Marathon Training Update #5: I am doing this!”
+2 thoughts on “Marathon Training Update #5: I am doing this!”

 Good for you, Chris!
 Run on!